-You probably know that Ireland’s village, town and county names derive from Irish or Gaelic origin, but did you know that these place names are shrouded in Celtic mythology, ancient geography and so much more?
+You probably know that Ireland’s village, town, and county names derive from Irish or Gaelic origin, but did you know that these places’ names are shrouded in Celtic mythology, ancient geography, and so much more?

 The county names that we use today are Anglicised versions of traditional Irish place names.
-That means that each county actually has an English translation that tells us more about what it used to look like, or even more interestingly, who used to live there.
+That means each county has an English translation that tells us more about what it used to look like or, even more interestingly, who lived there.

-In this article we will discuss the etymology of the 32 counties on the island of Ireland.
-Before we start explaining the name of each individual county it is important to understand how the emerald isle is divided up.
-There are 4 provinces in Ireland; Ulster in the North, Leinster in the East, Munster in the South and Connacht in the West.
+This article will discuss the etymology of the 32 counties on the island of Ireland.
+Before we start explaining the name of each county, it is essential to understand how the Emerald Isle is divided.
+There are 4 provinces in Ireland: Ulster in the North, Leinster in the East, Munster in the South and Connacht in the West.

-Why not skip ahead to a certain section in our article:
+Why not skip ahead to a specific section in our article:

-There are 26 counties in the Republic of Ireland, and 6 counties in Northern Ireland.
-Ulster contains the 6 counties in Northern Ireland (illustrated in light green below) as well as 3 of the 26 counties in the Republic of Ireland.
+There are 26 counties in the Republic of Ireland and 6 in Northern Ireland.
+Ulster contains the 6 counties in Northern Ireland (illustrated in light green below) and 3 of the 26 counties in the Republic of Ireland.

 Etymology of the Four Provinces of Ireland

-• Connacht / Connaught: Connacht is the English derivation of Connachta (descendants of Conn) and later Cúige Chonnact (Province of Connacht).
-Cúige literally means a ‘fifth’, originally there were five provinces in Ireland, including the four provinces we use today and a fifth province which was called Meath.
+- Connacht / Connaught: Connacht is the English derivation of Connachta (descendants of Conn) and later Cúige Chonnact (Province of Connacht).
+Cúige means a ‘fifth’.
+Initially, there were five provinces in Ireland, including the four we use today and a fifth province called Meath.
 Connacht derives from the dynasty of Conn, a mythical king of the Hundred Battles.

-• Ulster: Ulster is known as Ulaidh or Cúige Uladh.
-Ulsters name derives from the Ulaidh, a tribe that occupied the northern part of Ireland.
-It was also known as Ulazitr by the Norse.
-Tír is the Irish for ‘land’ so this literally means, land of the Ulaid.
+- Ulster: Ulster is known as Ulaidh or Cúige Uladh.
+Its name derives from the Ulaidh, a tribe that occupied northern Ireland.
+The Norse is also known as Ulazitr.
+Tír is the Irish word for ‘land,’ meaning the land of the Ulaid.

-• Leinster: Leinster also known as Laighin or Cúige Laighean has a similar origin in terms of its name to Ulster.
-Leinster derives from two words, Laigin the major tribe who occupied that part of Ireland and tír, directly translating to land of the Laigin tribe.
-The province once comprised of the ancient kingdoms of Meath, Leinster and Osraige (modern day county Kilkenny and west Laois)
+- Leinster: Leinster, also known as Laighin or Cúige Laighean, has a similar origin in terms of its name to Ulster.
+Leinster derives from two words: Laigin, the principal tribe who occupied that part of Ireland and tír, directly translating to land of the Laigin tribe.
+The province once comprised the ancient kingdoms of Meath, Leinster and Osraige (modern-day county Kilkenny and west Laois)

-• Munster: Munster, an Mhuhain or Cúige Mumhan is the southern most province of Ireland.
+- Munster: Munster, a Mhuhain or Cúige Mumhan, is the southernmost province of Ireland.
 Mumhan means the tribe or land of Mumha.

 Ulster

-Beginning our list of county names is the county home to the Giants Causeway; known as Antrim or Aontroim in Irish.
-Aontroim means ‘lone ridge’ in English
+Our list of county names begins with the county home to the Giants Causeway, known as Antrim or Aontroim in Irish.
+Aontroim means ‘lone ridge’ in English.

-Further speculating the origin of this name, we could compare the lone ridge to the Antrim Plateau.
+Further speculating on the origin of this name, we could compare the lone ridge to the Antrim Plateau.
 The Antrim Plateau is part of a broad band of basalt that stretches across Co.
 Antrim.
-A ridge in geographical terms is a chain of raised hill or mountains, so it is quite possible that Antrim’s name has derived from the Plateau.
+In geographical terms, a ridge is a chain of raised hills or mountains, so Antrim’s name may have derived from the Plateau.

 Armagh – Ard Mhaca